Flecktarn

 Flecktarn (/de/; "mottled camouflage"; also known as Flecktarnmuster or Fleckentarn) is a family of three-, four-, five- or six-color disruptive camouflage patterns, the most common being the five-color pattern which is the woodland version, consisting of dark green, grey-green, red brown, and black over a light green or tan base depending on the manufacturer.
 The original German five-color pattern was designed for use in European temperate woodland terrain.
-A three-color variation called Tropentarn (formerly Wüstentarn) is intended for arid and desert conditions; the German Bundeswehr wore it in Afghanistan.
+A three-color variation called Wüstentarn is often mistakenly called Tropentarn by non-German speakers, and is instead a 3 color pattern used by the Bundeswehr in arid and desert environments and also printed on Tropentarn fabric which is intended for arid and desert conditions.

-The original German five-color flecktarn has been adopted, copied and modified by many countries for their own camouflage patterns.
+Tracing its origins to the introduction of the Waffen-SS “dot-pattern” (or Punktmuster in German) camouflage designs during World War II, the original German five-colour Flecktarn has since been adopted, copied, and modified by numerous countries for their own camouflage patterns.

 Flecktarn will be replaced by Multitarn in the Bundeswehr within a four-year period from 2026 to 2029.